alokkusingh/RaspberryPi-Kubernetes/README.md

 ```shell
 ssh aloksingh@192.168.1.xxx
 ```
-### Enable Etehrnate interface with Static IP
+### Enable Ethernet interface with Static IP
-Add below config in `/etc/netplan/50-cloud-init.yaml`.
+Add below config in `/etc/netplan/50-cloud-init.yaml` to configure static IP for eth interface.
 You may leave Wifi config as is.
 ```shell
 network:
     version: 2